carolinelile/DE_Zoomcamp_Final_Project/README.md

 The source data is currently downloaded from public S3 URLs, extracted locally using Python, and then written to GCS.
 It relies on local storage and manual orchestration, which is not scalable or cloud-native.
 Ideally, data ingestion should occur entirely in the cloud — using scheduled jobs to fetch, extract, and write directly to cloud storage without local dependencies.
 Alternatively, for more flexible and production-ready pipelines, selecting data sources with structured APIs can offer more dynamic, queryable access.

 ### 2. **Folder Upload Limitation in Kestra**
 Kestra wasn’t able to upload an entire folder to GCS or use flexible file selection methods such as wildcards (`*`) or Python’s `glob` function.
 If multiple CSVs could have been uploaded directly, the full ELT process — including transformation with dbt — could have been handled entirely within Kestra.
 This limitation also led to coalescing the Spark output into one Parquet file/year in GCS to simplify the upload process into BigQuery using Kestra, which significantly reduced efficiency.
-Kestra being a relatively new tool also meant limited online documentation and community support.

 ### 3. **Spark-to-BigQuery Connector Issue**
 Attempts were made to load data directly from Spark into BigQuery using the Spark–BigQuery connector, but the connection was unsuccessful.
 Data had to be written to GCS first using Spark, and then loaded into BigQuery using Kestra.
 This made the ETL process less efficient than a direct Spark-to-BigQuery integration.